electronicarts/ea-async/README.md

 EA Async rewrites the calls to `Async.await` making your methods non blocking.

-The methods look blocking but are actually transformed into asynchronous methods that use CompletableFutures continue the execution as intermediary results arrive.
+The methods look blocking but are actually transformed into asynchronous methods that use CompletableFutures to continue the execution as intermediary results arrive.

 #### Without EA Async